PaponAhasan/Data-Structures-and-Algorithms/Data_Structure/Hashing/Basic Hashing.md

 ```
-Hash tables use a technique to generate these unique index numbers for each value stored in an array format.
-This technique is
+Hash tables use a technique
+- To generate these unique index numbers for each value stored in an array format.
+This technique is called the hash technique.
+- Mapping a large chunk of data into small tables using a hashing function.
-called the hash technique.
-You only need to find the index of the desired item, rather than finding the data.
-With indexing,
+- You only need to find the index of the desired item, rather than finding the data.
+With indexing, you can quickly scan the
-you can quickly scan the entire list and retrieve the item you wish.
+  entire list and retrieve the item you wish.
+- Efficiently finding and storing data in an array.
 ```

 ### Examples